 Eat Real Foods, Avoid Highly Processed Foods

 The new focus on eating whole foods rather than highly processed foods is common sense.
-Many of our nutrients that are essential for physical life, such as antioxidants and vitamins, re found in whole foods, but there are also numerous unknown nutrients in whole food.
-A quick request from AI shows that just recently discovered substances such as Vitamin A5, Queosine, Leucine, Trimethylglycine, Betaine are just a few.
+Many of our nutrients that are essential for physical life, such as antioxidants and vitamins, are found in whole foods, but there are also numerous unknown nutrients in whole food.
+A quick request from AI shows that just recently discovered substances such as Vitamin A5, Queosine, Leucine, Trimethylglycine, and Betaine are just a few.
 Eating Whole Foods helps ensure that people don't miss out on essential nutrients.

-In fact the new guidelines comes with a scientific foundation report that defines highly processed foods as any food or drink primarily mad from food extracts such as refined sugars, grains and starches, and oils, or containing industrially manufactured chemical additives.
+In fact the new guidelines comes with a scientific foundation report that defines highly processed foods as any food or drink primarily made from food extracts such as refined sugars, grains, starches, and oils, or containing industrially manufactured chemical additives.
 Using this definition in the United States highly processed foods and drinks account for about 60 percent of the calories eaten by Americans.
 In the scientific foundation report research found that eating more highly processed foods is linked to to increased risks of: all-cause mortality, cardiovascular disease, diabetes, obesity, and cancer.
 And there is a dose-dependent relationship meaning that the more highly processed foods people ate, the greater their health risks.

 No comments: